2-year-olds are getting kicked off planes for refusing to wear a mask. Is that fair? | CBC News

 Other countries mandate masks for older children

 Many other Western countries mandate mask-wearing for children starting at a much older age.
-For example, the United Kingdom requires masks for air passengers aged 11 and older.
+For example, England requires masks for air passengers aged 11 and older.

 New Zealand, which has been commended for its handling of the coronavirus, sets the age at 12 for air travel.